-Analysis and prediction of spatial and temporal variability of vine water status at the micro-regional scale from a network of local measurements and multi-source spatial data
+Analysis and prediction of the spatio-temporal variability in vine water status at a microregional scale using local measurements and spatial covariate datasets

 ABSTRACT

 Two broad, inter-linked research domains were undertaken within this project.
 These related to a) the spatial and temporal evolution of vine water stress on the Languedoc viticulture plain and b) how information relating to vine water stress can be used to digitally map sub-soil properties at a regional scale.